Is there a user forum for Unreal Media Server?

 interactive desktop open (no user is logged in).

 This can happen if the video capture card that is used has a Video Port.
 The

 purpose of the port is to minimize CPU utilization for video capturing

 rendering.
 The problem is that the Video Port requires interactive desktop to

 work correctly.
-Gainward GeForce-4 XP graphics cards are known to require the
+Gainward GeForce-4 graphics cards are known to require the

 interactive desktop for video capturing.